felixchenfy/book_badminton_slots/README.md

 **Features:**

-* Supports booking multiple days and time slots, but excludes days already booked.
+* Supports booking multiple days and time slots.
 * Automatically retries booking if unsuccessful.
 * Logs the booking process for easy tracking.